shenwei356/stable/README.md

 ## Features

-- Supporting streaming output.
+- **Supporting streaming output**.

   A newly added row is formatted and written to the configured writer immediately.
   It is memory-effective for a large number of rows.
   And it is helpful to pipe the data in shell.

-- Supporting wrapping text or clipping text.
+- **Supporting wrapping text or clipping text**.

   The minimum and maximum width of the column can be configured for each column or globally.

-- Configured table styles.
+- **Configured table styles**.

   Some preset styles are also provided.

 ## Install

     go get -u github.com/shenwei356/table

 ## Examples

+<p style="color:Tomato;">Note that the output is well-formatted in the terminal.
+However, rows containing Unicode are not displayed appropriately in text editors.</p>

 1. Basic usages.